angongcelenica/Modelling/README.md

 # Modelling Data & Spreadsheets
 ## What is Data Modelling?
-Data Modelling can be used to
+Data Modelling is the process of predicting data.